International Centre for Integrated Mountain Development: Headquarters

 For the first 20 years, i.e. from late 1983 till late 2004, ICIMOD was based at a rented premises in Jawalakhel, Lalitpur.
 On 5 December 2004, the 21st anniversary of ICIMOD, a new headquarters for ICIMOD was inaugurated by King Gyanendra of Nepal at Khumaltar, Lalitpur.
 The 1.5 hectares for this headquarters campus, worth over US$1 million, were contributed by the Government of Nepal.
 The governments of China and India contributed US$100,000 each, for the construction of the new headquarters.
 The government of Pakistan committed US$100,000 for its construction.
 The government of Bangladesh contributed US$28,300, including a Bangladesh pavilion in the campus.
 The government of Bhutan contributed in kind, in the form of a Bhutan pavilion in the campus.
 In the earthquake of 25 April 2015 in Nepal, the headquarters received minor damages, but the Bhutan pavilion completely collapsed.
 The pavilion was subsequently rebuilt and re-inaugurated in 2016.

 Directors/Director Generals of ICIMOD

-Since its inception, ICIMOD has been headed by a Director General.
-The first head of ICIMOD, Prof. Kenneth Colin Rosser, was designated as the 'Director' of ICIMOD.
-All subsequent heads have been designated as the 'Director Generals' of ICIMOD.
-Following is a list of all the Director Generals of ICIMOD till the present:
+Since its inception, ICIMOD has been headed by a male Director General.
+The first head of ICIMOD, Kenneth Colin Rosser, was designated as the 'Director' of ICIMOD and all subsequent heads have been designated as the 'Director Generals'.
+From 1984 until 2020, these Directors were from a country outside the Himalaya region.

+Following is a list of the exclusively male Director Generals of ICIMOD until the present: